ssmingz/VarDT/README.md

 $> python3 script.py Lang 28
 ```

-### Configuration

-- Java 1.8
-- Python 3.6
-- Git 2.17.1
-- Maven 3.3.9
-- Ant 1.9.16

 ### Repository content

-* `script.py` is the script for running the pipeline.
-* `code/` contains the source code and some scripts used to get the intermediate results.
+* `src/` contains the source code.
+* `res/` and `resources` contain some essential files for running.

+In `data/`,
-* `docs/` contains the experiment results and some statistic figures and tables.
+* `final_ranks/` contains the experiment results of final variable rankings.
 * `groundtruth/` is the groudtruth we collected to check the results.
-* `tracing/` is the root base for collecting the trace.
-* `purification/` is the root base for test purification.
+* `results/` contains the experiment results of generated trees.
+* `statistics/` contains some statistic figures and tables.
-* Other folders are used for intermediate results.
+* Other zip files are some intermediate results.

 ### Example